dereuromark/cakephp-queue/docs/README.md

 ## Tips for Development

+### Only pass identification data if possible
+If you have larger data sets, or maybe even objects/entities, do not pass those.
+They would not survive the json_encode/decode part and will maybe even exceed the text field in the database.

+Instead, pass only the ID of the entity, and get your data in the Task itself.
+If you have other larger chunks of data, store them somewhere and pass the path to this file.

 ### Using QueueTransport
 Instead of manually adding job every time you want to send mail you can use existing code ond change only EmailTransport and Email configurations in `app.php`.
 ```PHP